 The hope is that in less than a decade, tourists will be able to post their kiwi encounters on the outskirts of Wellington on social media, and locals will beam with pride at hearing the shrill call of the country’s iconic birds in their backyards.

 “I would love to be woken up by the sound of the kiwi.
-We want to see kiwi come back into Wellington,” the capital’s Major Justin Lester says.
+We want to see kiwi come back into Wellington,” the capital’s Mayor Justin Lester says.

 The Department of Conservation is backing Capital Kiwi too.
 “Getting kiwi back into the hills of Wellington where people can hear them call is a great way to demonstrate what New Zealand could look like if we get rid of the stoats and ferrets,” DOC’s Jack Mace says.